zestyping/q/README.md

 Quick and dirty debugging output for tired programmers.

-Install q with "easy\_install q" or "pip install q".
+Install q with "easy\_install -U q" or "pip install -U q".

+All output goes to /tmp/q, which you can watch with this shell command:

+    tail -f /tmp/q

 To print the value of foo, insert this into your program: